Home | About Us

 The author of the College FAQ Book: Over 5,000 Not Frequently Asked Questions About College!, she has over 25 years of experience giving sound advice to high school, undergraduate and graduate students while serving in numerous executive, administrative and instructional positions at public and private universities.

-Student Life Matters, Inc. was founded in 2000 to help improve postsecondary education attainment rates in the U.S. The company envisions a society where every college-bound student has the opportunity to learn the life skills necessary to become successful in higher education prior to arriving on campus.
+The College Student Development Center was founded to help improve postsecondary education attainment rates in the U.S. The company envisions a society where every college-bound student has the opportunity to learn the life skills necessary to become successful in higher education prior to arriving on campus.
 Its mission is to prepare college-bound students for the challenges they will experience transitioning to college.
-The company fulfills its mission by offering the innovative College Life Skills Course®.
+The company fulfills its mission by offering student development, professional development, and community outreach programs and services.

 The underlying philosophy of the company is based on the belief that an individual’s life is comprised of many interdependent parts that must be balanced and function in harmony with each other.
 To be effective, college student development must take place early; must be comprehensive, enlightening, rigorous and delivered in a non-threatening, risk-free atmosphere.